DrYenyen/How-to-region-change-remarry-or-merge-Games-Updates-and-DLC/README.md

 # This explains what each option in the tool does to my knowledge
 # 1. Remarry Game + Update
-If you have a mismatched Update file use this option along with the base game you have to remarry them.
+If you have a mismatched Update file use this option along with the base game you have to remarry the Update file data and generate one compatible with the base game.

 # 2. Merge Game + Update
 If you'd like to install a game as 1 file use this option.